A Framework for Symmetric Self-Intersecting Surfaces: Introduction

 \paragraph*{Related Work} Self-intersections and non-manifold parts of models are very active fields of research.
-This is because of the obstructions they cause in many fields, such as meshing, scanning of 3D-models, and 3D-printing \cite{Attene2018, RepairingMeshes2020, NonManifoldPointCloud, RobustAlgorithmSelfIntersections}.\\ In \cite{Attene2018}, the author presents an algorithm to compute the outer hull, which we also apply and modify to compute all chambers of the given complex.
-Furthermore, the author provides an initialisation criterion for which we add a mathematical proof.
-In \cite{RobustAlgorithmSelfIntersections}, the authors describe a robust method to rectify self-intersections of a complex and use a subdivision based on Delaunay triangulation with certain constraints to retriangulate the initial complex.\\ Focusing on self-intersections in triangulated complexes, there are several approaches for finding all self-intersections or testing if two given triangles intersect, for instance \cite{FastTriangleTriangleIntersectionMoeller, TriangleTriangleIntersection}.
+This is because of the obstructions they cause in many fields, such as meshing, scanning of 3D models, and 3D printing \cite{Attene2018, RepairingMeshes2020, NonManifoldPointCloud, RobustAlgorithmSelfIntersections}.\\ In \cite{Attene2018}, an algorithm, along with an initialization criterion, to compute the outer hull of a complex is presented.
+In \cite{RobustAlgorithmSelfIntersections}, a robust method is described to rectify self-intersections of a complex using a subdivision based on Delaunay triangulation with certain constraints to retriangulate the initial complex.\\ Focusing on self-intersections in triangulated complexes, there are several approaches for finding all self-intersections or testing whether two given triangles intersect, for instance \cite{TriangleTriangleIntersection,FastTriangleTriangleIntersectionMoeller}.
 Also, see \cite{Skala2023} for a recent review on algorithms for the detection of self-intersections.
-Repairing and retriangulation methods can be found in \cite{ATTENE_Repair_Meshes} for a direct approach, which is also suitable for the computation of outer hulls, \cite{ImmersionSelfIntersecting} for a method using immersion techniques, \cite{RemovingSelfIntersectionEdgeSwapping} for a method employing edge swap techniques, and \cite{RobustSelfIntersectionsCampenKobbelt} for a method using a combination of an adaptive octree with nested binary space partitions (BSP), to name a few.
-Works on remedying non-manifold parts can be found in \cite{Non-manifold, NonManifoldPointCloud, VisualizeNonManifoldEdges}.
+Repairing and retriangulation methods can be found in \cite{ATTENE_Repair_Meshes} for a direct approach, which is also suitable for the computation of outer hulls, \cite{ImmersionSelfIntersecting} for a method using immersion techniques and \cite{RemovingSelfIntersectionEdgeSwapping} for a method employing edge swap techniques.
+In \cite{RobustSelfIntersectionsCampenKobbelt}, a method is presented to change the topology of a polygonal mesh that combines an adaptive octree with nested binary space partitions (BSP), i.e.\ subdivisions of a Euclidean space into convex sets using hyperplanes as partitions.
+Alternative methods on remedying non-manifold parts can be found in \cite{VisualizeNonManifoldEdges,Non-manifold, NonManifoldPointCloud}.
 Another similar direction is the treatment of meshes and their repair, as done in \cite{RepairingMeshes2020}.
 As an input to our model, we use the symmetries of a given complex, which leads to simplification and speed up the algorithms.
 Of course, this is an idea that can be applied to different settings, such as in model segmentation in \cite{SymmetryModelSegmentation}.
-In conjunction with the ideas we present, one can consider detection of symmetries in surfaces, as in \cite{EfficientSymmetry}, \cite{NewSymmetryDetection}.
+In conjunction with the ideas we present, one can consider detection of symmetries in surfaces, as in \cite{NewSymmetryDetection,EfficientSymmetry}.